open-sauced/docs/docs/features/repo-insights.md

 :::tip

-Check out our [Maintainers Guide to OpenSauced](../maintainers/maintainers-guide.md) and our [Understanding Repository Insights Data](../maintainers/understanding-repo-insights.md) pages to learn more about how to use Repository Insights as a maintainer.
+Check out our [Maintainers Guide to OpenSauced](../maintainers/maintainers-guide.md) and our [Understanding Repository Insights Data](../maintainers/understanding-repo-insights.md) pages to learn more about how to create and use Repository Insights as a maintainer.

 :::